timwie/steward/docker/README.md

 The service logs can be viewed, f.e. using `$ docker logs -f <container id>`.

 You can directly inspect the database using `$ docker run -it --rm --network container_default postgres psql -h database -U steward`.

+You can update the server by using `$ docker-compose run dedicated bash`, and `$ ./updater.sh`.
+Run `$ docker-compose restart` afterwards.

+You can update the controller by using `$ docker-compose run -u 0 controller bash`, and `$ ./updater.sh`.
+Run `$ docker-compose restart` afterwards.
+Refer to the changelog to see if you need to update your config.